J10Maia/Enterprise-Resource-Planning/README.md

 ## 🛠️ Technologies Used

-- **Python:** Backend logic implemented using Django framework.
+- **C Programming:** Core logic and business rules implemented in C.
-- **JavaScript:** Dynamic frontend components and interactivity.
-- **HTML/CSS:** Responsive and intuitive user interface design.
-- **Django:** Robust framework for web application development.
-- **SQLite/MySQL:** Database management for storing and querying data.
-- **REST API:** Exposing and consuming services through RESTful APIs.
+- **Embedded Systems:** Designed to run on specific hardware platforms.
+- **Modular Codebase:** Organized code allowing easy maintenance and scalability.
+- **File-based Database:** Efficient data storage using file handling in C.

 ## 📦 Repository Structure

-- `/src` - Contains the core application code, including models, views, and templates.
+- `/src` - Contains the core application code, including the main business logic.
-- `/static` - Static assets like CSS, JavaScript, and images.
 - `/docs` - Documentation and guides for users and developers.
-- `/migrations` - Database migration files to manage schema changes.
+- `/config` - Configuration files and settings for the ERP system.

 ## 📝 Setup Instructions